mandolyte/uw-obsidian/vault/tn/3JN.md

 “so that we will cooperate with them in announcing God’s truth to people”

 ## ab01
-rc://*/ta/man/translate/figs-personification
 ### τῇ ἀληθείᾳ (1)
 “The truth” is spoken of here as though it were a person that John, Gaius, and others worked for.
 It could mean: (1) “the true message from God” as in the UST, or it could mean (2) “God, who is Truth.”
-(See: [[rc://*/ta/man/translate/figs-personification]])
+(See: [[figs-personification]])

 # 1:9
 ## tm9q